Restream/reindexer/replication.md

 ## Data integrity check

-Replication is complex mechanism and there are present potential possibilities to broke data consistence between master and slave.
+Replication is a complex mechanism, and there is a potential risk of breaking data consistency between master and slave.
-Reindexer is calculates lightweight incremental hash of all namespace data (DataHash).
-DataHash is used to quick check, that data of follower is really up-to-date with leader.
+Reindexer calculates a lightweight incremental hash of all namespace data (Checksum/DataHash).
+Checksum is used to quickly check that follower data is really up to date with the leader.

 ## Async replication